 From 2010 to 2015 our association with the Royal Geographical Society (with IBG) saw TPOTY images displayed at a major exhibition in London each summer.
 Entrants reached an even wider audience, giving them fantastic exposure for their work and an enormous amount of pleasure to our many, many exhibition visitors.
 In 2016 we moved on to the University of Greenwich in the heart of the Maritime Greenwich UNESCO World Heritage Site for two years.
 Our first exhibition there welcomed visitors from 165 countries.

 In 2016 and 2017 our touring exhibitions were seen by 250,000 visitors.
 The 2018 and 2019 London exhibitions were at London Bridge City, next to City Hall and close to Tower Bridge, HMS Belfast and the Shard.
 They seen by more than two million visitors.
-And in 2020 TPOTY moved to a new London home – the historic King’s Cross, London.
+For 2020-2022 TPOTY moved to a new London home – the historic King’s Cross, London, and exhibited at Chester Cathedral in 2022.
+And in 2023 the award-winners will be showcased at the Royal Photographic Society in Bristol.

 And TPOTY has exhibited internationally – in Sintra (Portugal), on Malta, in Dubai and Sharjah, UAE, and in China.